Rudolph Bolo Maeglin: Life

 Rudolph Mäglin was born on 26 December 1898, the fourth of six children at Herrengrabenweg 22 in Basel.

-After an apprenticeship in a bank, he became an accountant at the age of 17½.
-However, his fantasy soon declared war on the rather monotonous office life as an accountant.
-He quit his job and became a newspaper reporter.
-The decisive step towards a promising future as a journalist, publicist, writer, poet and cabaretwriter was thus taken.
+After an apprenticeship in a bank, he became an accountant at the age of 17½, but shortly afterwards quit his job and became a newspaper reporter.
+Later he became a journalist, publicist, writer, poet and cabaretwriter.

 At first, he wrote sports reports, reviews of films, theater performances and guest performances by circuses and variétés for various daily and weekly newspapers.
 This was soon followed by his humorous and pointed reports named Erlauschtes vom Bäumli, which were extremely popular with the readership, in the Basler Woche.
 They were about disputes in the Basel civil court on the Bäumleingasse in Basel.